oracle-livelabs/database/dms/register-and-migrate/create-registered-databases.md

     - Database: **sourcedb**
     - Connect String: Change existing string by replacing the qualified hostname with the **private IP** of the database node, for example:
         - **10.0.0.3**:1521/sourcedb_iad158.sub12062328210.vcndmsla.oraclevcn.com
-    - Subnet: Pick the Subnet that the DB is located in
+    - Subnet: Pick the Subnet that the DB is in

 4. Press **Next**